 3. Sanitize your home

-The stomach flu travels fast.
-Just a few holidays ago, each member of my family caught and passed it on to one another over the span of a few days.
+Germs travel fast.
+A few holidays ago, each member of my family caught and passed the stomach flu on to one another over the span of a few days.
 It was not pretty.

-I learned that the easiest ways to avoid spreading germs is to sanitize all the areas that may have been infected immediately.
-The less germs, the less contamination for other family members.
-Generally this means:
+I learned that the easiest ways to avoid spreading germs is to immediately sanitize all the areas that may have been infected.
+The fewer germs, the less contamination for other family members.
+Generally, this means:

 - Using sanitizing wipes to clean toilets, counter tops and bathroom floors.
-I get a bulk pack of Clorox Wipes from Costco and keep these in our home.
+I get a bulk pack of Clorox Wipes and keep these throughout our home.

 - Spraying the carpet to clean any soiled areas.
 My husband and I swear by Folex.

-- Washing the bathtub, especially if you bathed your soiled child after he got messy.
+- Scrubbing the bathtub, especially if you bathed your soiled child after he got messy.
 I love Mrs. Meyers powder cleaner.

 - Washing their soiled clothes, sheets, blankets, pillows, pillowcases and stuffed animals right away.